debops/debops/docs/ansible/roles/debops.nullmailer/getting-started.rst

 The ``nullmailer`` service does not provide support for local mail - all mail is forwarded to the configured SMTP servers for further processing.
-If you need more advanced SMTP configuration, you should check out the debops.postfix_ role which can configure the Postfix MTA.
+If you need more advanced SMTP configuration, you should check out the :ref:`debops.postfix` role which can configure the Postfix MTA.
 This also means that in a new environment, you should perpare at least 1 host as the central mail hub for your network, or use an already existing SMTP server for relaying mail